rivet-lang/rive/README.md

 </div>

-Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax inspired mainly by Zig, Rust and C# (which are the coolest languages I've ever seen), and by other languages such as Python, Lua, TypeScript, D, Go, etc.
+Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax that is the result of mixing Go + Zig + C#, and by other languages such as Python, Lua, TypeScript, D, etc.

 It is true that there are many programming languages and each of them specialized in a field; some with strange syntax in my opinion (like Lisp) and others with a high